AI Glossary - Background AI Glossary - Background

 Why is this important?

-Algorithms control what you see on social media, what ads you see, and how AI responds.
-Understanding algorithms helps you better understand the digital world.
+Algorithms control what you see on social media, which adverts you see, and how AI responds.
+Those who understand algorithms understand the digital world better.

 Example